DenzilGreenwood/studio/docs/protocol-completion-summary.md

 ## Overview

 I have successfully completed and enhanced the protocol section of the CognitiveInsight application.
-The protocol now provides a comprehensive cognitive therapy experience with proper data handling, session management, and reporting capabilities.
+The protocol now provides a comprehensive cognitive consulting experience with proper data handling, session management, and reporting capabilities.

 ## Key Improvements Made